codingmatty/cloudbudget/README.md

 This is a revamp of [Cloudbudget-Legacy](https://github.com/mattjdev/cloudbudget-legacy).
 I restarted with a different approach, and to be able to use ES2015 and a different frontend framework, currently VueJS.
-Similar concepts apply, but I started with focus on being able to manage users, accounts and transactions first and formost.
+Similar concepts apply, but I started with focus on being able to manage users, accounts and transactions first and foremost.
-I already need to go back to the drawing board to create a better user experience, but that is the nature of this project, always learning an reiterating.
+I already need to go back to the drawing board to create a better user experience, but that is the nature of this project, always learning and reiterating.

 ## Notes: